bobbycomet/Griffin-Linux-Landing-Page/README.md

 Griffin isn't one app or control panel — it's a set of focused tools that each handle one job well, built to cooperate without you having to wire anything together.

 - **Sentry v3** watches what's running and learns your habits, pulling back background processes during gaming sessions while making sure tools like OBS are never touched.
-- **Kernel Autotune** handles the low-level kernel settings — Zram/Zswap, BBR TCP, governors, HDD optimization — and automatically configures every kernel installed through XKM.
+- **Kernel Autotune** handles the low-level kernel settings, Zram/Zswap, BBR TCP, governors, HDD optimization, and automatically configures every kernel installed through XKM.
 - **Game Tune Hub** brings it together for gaming: one place to wrap Steam in Gamemode/Gamescope/Mangohud and view your Sentry and Kernel Autotune settings.
-- **Griffin Hub** brings hardware control — controllers, CPU, GPU, WiFi — into one place.
+- **Griffin Hub** brings hardware control, controllers, CPU, GPU, and WiFi into one place.
 - **Fan Hub** stands on its own; fan and RGB control turned out to be too large to fit inside Griffin Hub.
 - **Grix** catches everything else: PipeWire fixes, drive health, capacity warnings, and a learn function that explains what's happening and why.